A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

-There are also several papers concerning the capacity region of memoryless MACs with partial/noisy feedback.
+MACs with partial/noisy feedback have also been considered in several papers.
 Willems \cite{willems84} showed that the C-L rate region can be achieved even with partial feedback, i.e., feedback to just one decoder.
 Achievable regions for memoryless MACs with noisy feedback were obtained by Carleial \cite{carleial82} and Willems \cite{willems83}; outer bounds for this setting were obtained in \cite{gastKra06}.
 Recently, improved achievable rates for the Gaussian MAC with partial or noisy feedback were derived in \cite{LapiWigger09}.

 The basic idea behind reliable communication over a MAC with feedback is the following.
 Before communication begins, the two transmitters have independent messages to transmit.
 Suppose the transmitters use the channel once by sending a pair of channel inputs which are functions of the corresponding messages.
 Then, conditioned on the channel output, the messages of the two transmitters become statistically correlated.
 Since the channel output is available at all terminals before the second transmission, the problem now becomes one of transmitting correlated messages over the MAC.
 As more channel uses are expended, the posterior correlation between the messages increases.
 This correlation can be exploited to combat interference and channel noise more effectively in subsequent channel uses.
 The objective is to capture this idea quantitatively using a single-letter information-theoretic characterization.